anima-wg/brski-cloud/anima-brski-cloud.md

 ### Pledge Ownership Lookup {#pledgeOwnershipLookup}

-The cloud registrar needs some suitable mechanism for knowing the correct owner of a connecting pledge based on the presented identity certificate.
+The Cloud Registrar needs some suitable mechanism for knowing the correct owner of a connecting pledge based on the presented identity certificate.
-For example, if the pledge establishes TLS using an IDevID that is signed by a known manufacturing CA, the registrar could extract the serial number from the IDevID and use this to lookup a database of pledge IDevID serial numbers to owners.
+For example, if the pledge establishes TLS using an IDevID that is signed by a known manufacturing CA, the Registrar could extract the serial number from the IDevID and use this to lookup a database of pledge IDevID serial numbers to owners.

-Alternatively, if the cloud registrar allows pledges to connect using self-signed certificates, the registrar could use the thumbprint of the self-signed certificate to lookup a database of pledge self-signed certificate thumbprints to owners.
+Alternatively, if the Cloud Registrar allows pledges to connect using self-signed certificates, the Registrar could use the thumbprint of the self-signed certificate to lookup a database of pledge self-signed certificate thumbprints to owners.

-The mechanism by which the cloud registrar determines pledge ownership is out-of-scope of this document.
+The mechanism by which the Cloud Registrar determines pledge ownership is out-of-scope of this document.

 ### Cloud Registrar Redirects to Owner Registrar

-Once the cloud registrar has determined pledge ownership, the cloud registrar MAY redirect the pledge to the owner registrar in order to complete bootstrap.
+Once the Cloud Registrar has determined pledge ownership, the Cloud Registrar MAY redirect the pledge to the owner Registrar in order to complete bootstrap.
 Ownership registration will require the owner to register their local domain.
-The mechanism by which pledge owners register their domain with the cloud registrar is out-of-scope of this document.
+The mechanism by which pledge owners register their domain with the Cloud Registrar is out-of-scope of this document.

-In case of redirection, the cloud registrar replies to the voucher request with a HTTP 307 Temporary Redirect response code, including the owner's local domain in the HTTP Location header.
+In case of redirection, the Cloud Registrar replies to the voucher request with a HTTP 307 Temporary Redirect response code, including the owner's local domain in the HTTP Location header.

 ### Cloud Registrar Issues Voucher

-If the cloud registrar issues a voucher, it returns the voucher in a HTTP response with a 200 response code.
+If the Cloud Registrar issues a voucher, it returns the voucher in a HTTP response with a 200 response code.

-The cloud registrar MAY issue a 202 response code if it is willing to issue a voucher, but will take some time to prepare the voucher.
+The Cloud Registrar MAY issue a 202 response code if it is willing to issue a voucher, but will take some time to prepare the voucher.

 The voucher MUST include the "est-domain" field as defined below.
 This tells the pledge where the domain of the EST service to use for completing certificate enrollment.